 Additionally, incident response and threat intelligence require different skill sets and expertise.
 Incident response teams need to be able to quickly analyze and respond to security incidents, while threat intelligence analysts need to be able to gather and analyze large amounts of data to identify potential threats.
 Both approaches require a deep understanding of security best practices and the latest threats and attack techniques.

-See also The Importance of Threat Identification in Incident Response Planning
+See also The Role of Risk Management in Threat Identification and Incident Response

 The Importance of Incident Response in Today’s Cybersecurity Landscape